Newtim/openRifts/static/markdown/classes/CyberAgent.md

 --------------
 As a Cyber Agent, you backed by a powerful espionage organization, this secret agent has been turned into a "Super Agent."
 It's done by building into the agent's body a full selection of Cybernetic Attachments and Implants.

-**Attribute Requirements:**I.Q.: 8 or higher
+**Attribute Requirements:** IQ: 8 or higher

 **Starting Age:** 20+2D4 years (age 22 to 28)

-**Base S.D.C.:** 15 (plus cybernetic armor?)
+**Base S.D.C.:** 15 (plus cybernetic armor if you have)

 **Martial Art Form:** Choose either Hand-to-Hand Basic (free) or Expert (use one Secondary Skill) OR Martial Arts Agent (use two Secondary Skills).

 **Educational Level:** Equal to about two years of college; +10% Education Bonus.

 #### Superspy Modifications Available:

-For a strictly Ninjas & Superspies campaign: All cybernetics from among Implants, Cyber-Attachments and Cyber-Disguises are available for purchase.
-See Implant/Cyber Expense Account below.
+For a strictly Ninjas & Superspies campaign: You may pick up to $1,250,000 worth of cybernetics from among Implants, Cyber-Attachments and Cyber-Disguises.

 #### Skills
 ##### Free Skills